Adult degree handbook

 Bluffton University is a liberal arts university in northwestern Ohio founded in 1899 by regional leaders of the General Conference Mennonite Church and is today affiliated with the Mennonite Church USA.
 Shaped by that historic peace church tradition, and nourished by a desire for excellence in all phases of its programs, Bluffton University seeks to prepare students of all backgrounds for life as well as vocation, for responsible citizenship, for service to all peoples, and ultimately for the purposes of God's universal kingdom.
 (Please refer to the university catalog for purposes.)

-Bluffton University holds a certificate of authorization from the Ohio Board of Regents to confer both the degrees of Bachelor of Arts and Bachelor of Science and as well as the Master of Arts in Education, the Master of Arts in Organizational Management and the Master of Business Administration.
+Bluffton University holds a certificate of authorization from the Ohio Board of Regents to confer both the degrees of Bachelor of Arts and Bachelor of Science and as well as the Master of Arts in Education, the Master of Arts in Business Management and the Master of Business Administration.
 Bluffton University is accredited by The Higher Learning Commission and a member of the North Central Association, www.ncahigherlearningcommission.org, 312-263-0456.

 Standards of campus conduct